 The League launched VOTE411.org, which provides both general and state-specific nonpartisan resources to the voting public, including a nationwide polling place locator, a ballot look-up tool, candidate positions on issues, and more.

-February 14th, 2020, marks 100 years that the League of Women Voters has empowered voters and defended democracy.
-2020 is also the 100 year anniversary of the ratification of the 19th amendment which gave women the right to vote.
+February 14, 2020, marks 100 years since the League of Women Voters has empowered voters and defended democracy.
+2020 is also the 100-year anniversary of the ratification of the 19th Amendment, which gave women the right to vote.